harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 The main functional difference you'll notice with Vite and your webpack app, is how code is served in development and which modules are supported.

-Don't worry if the below terms don't make sense to you, we'll be exploring these concepts below.
+Don't worry if the below terms don't make sense to you, we'll be exploring them below.

 ### Webpack (Nuxt.js / Vue CLI / etc)
 - Supported Modules: [ES Modules](https://www.2ality.com/2014/09/es6-modules-final.html), [CommonJS](http://wiki.commonjs.org/) and [AMD Modules](https://github.com/amdjs/amdjs-api/wiki/AMD)